rendeko/ppr-mods/readme.md

 # Mods
 ## PlayerOriginLoader
-Allows you to load custom player origins from json files.
+Allows loading custom player origins from other zipped mods

 ## UnloadSFX
 Adds back the unload SFX from the pre-release footage